Child afraid of night-time monsters

-My five-year-old son has recently begun having trouble sleeping for fear of "monsters" (following a segment of "ET", the movie).
-He has been having trouble for about three months now-- trouble going to sleep, then getting up two or three times at night, scared.
-He is VERY astute about the world and will sit there and tell you that it is irrational to be scared of monsters that don't exist.
-He knows that there are no such things, and that Mom & Dad are just in the next room.
-The bathroom light is on, we've had our calm night time routine, read a book, and have some quiet music on.
-Still "scared of monsters".
-We genuinely believe that he is scared and not just trying to get attention or something else as he has never slept in our bed or had any problems for the previous two years sleeping in his own bed.
-We have tried letting him cry, but we are convinced by his atypical tone that it is genuine fear.
+My five-year-old son has recently begun having trouble sleeping for fear of monsters (after watching a segment of the movie, "ET").
+For about three months now, he has been having trouble felling asleep, and then he wakes up frightened two or three times at night.
+He is very astute about the world and says that it is irrational to be scared of monsters that don't exist.
+He knows that there are no such things, and that Mom and Dad are in the next room.
+The bathroom light is on, we've had our calm nighttime routine, read a book, and have some quiet music on.
+But he's still scared of monsters.
+We genuinely believe that he is scared and not just trying to get attention or something else, as he has never slept in our bed or had any problems for the previous two years sleeping in his own bed.
+We have tried letting him cry (alone), but we are convinced by his atypical tone that it is genuine fear.
 He is not interested in stuffed companions for "protection", flashlights, or any of the traditional things.
-We "check on him" every five or ten minutes, and this works for going to sleep the first time.
+We check on him every five or ten minutes at bedtime, and this works for going to sleep the first time.
 Any suggestions?

 Fears are very common in children between the ages of three and eight years of age.
 Often, they are triggered after hearing a scary story or seeing a movie, as in the case of your son.
 Children this age have a growing awareness of death and their own vulnerability.
 They feel small and powerless in a big world that is sometimes confusing and frightening.
 Furthermore, many children have a vivid imagination, which further contributes to their fears.
-Monsters become a tangible symbol for everything that is confusing and scary and that might harm children.
+Monsters become a tangible symbol for everything that feels confusing, frightening, or threatening.

 I personally feel that movies should be screened very carefully for young children, because there are often scenes of separation, loss, danger, or violence, with frightening creatures.
-Most movies marketed to children are not appropriate for children under the age of seven or eight years.
+Most children's movies are not appropriate for children under the age of seven or eight years.
 But please don't blame yourself for letting your son watch ET.
 You had no way of knowing how it would affect him.

 The fact that your son is afraid of monsters does not mean that he will grow up with phobias or anxiety disorders.
 Most children eventually outgrow these early fears.
-Fears such as these indicate that your child is sensitive and has a vivid imagination.
-These are very desirable qualities that are the basis for compassion and creativity.
-Keep in mind, also, that as your son grows older, you will want him to have a healthy sense of his own vulnerability.
+Your son's fears indicate that he is a sensitive child with a vivid imagination.
+These desirable qualities are related to compassion and creativity.
+Keep in mind, also, that as he grows older, you will want him to have a healthy sense of his own vulnerability.
 Some teenagers appear to be fearless, and they engage in risky behaviors.
 Perhaps they were told too often as children that there was nothing to be afraid of.

 Most children feel less fearful when a parent is nearby.
 They have a legitimate need to be physically close to somebody who will protect them against all imagined dangers.
 Forcing children to stay alone in their room when they are terrified does not help, and sometimes only aggravates the situation.

-If your system of checking on him every five or ten minutes at bedtime seems to work, then you can continue with that method.
-It gives him the reassurance that he needs.
-If it doesn't work, I don't see any harm at all in sitting with your child in his room at bedtime until he falls asleep.
+I encourage you to continue your system of checking on him every five or ten minutes at bedtime.
+It gives him the reassurance he needs.
+If it stops working, there is no harm in sitting with your child in his room until he falls asleep.
 You can install a comfortable chair and lamp in his room, and get some reading done until he falls asleep.
-He will probably go to sleep much more quickly this way than if you try to force him to go to sleep by himself.
+He will probably go to sleep much more quickly this way than if you try to force him to be alone.

 The goal, however, is to help him overcome this fear so he can sleep through the night in his own bed and go to sleep without needing you.
 Young children's fears can be very tenacious, and they do not respond to logic or reason, as you noticed.
-However, here are a few suggestions that may help:
+However, I have a few suggestions that might help:

-Begin by acknowledging your son's fears.
-It is not helpful to deny children's fears or to say there's nothing to be afraid of.
-Instead, you can say, "I know that you are afraid of monsters.
+1. Begin by acknowledging your son's fears.
+It is not helpful to deny children's fears or to say that there's nothing to be afraid of.
+You can say, "I know that you are afraid of monsters.
 It's a scary thought that there might be monsters in your room.
 It's no fun being scared.
 It must be really hard for you when you wake up at night."
-This will not reinforce his fears, but will help him to feel understood.
+This will not reinforce his fears, but will help him feel understood.

-Help your son play with his fear (but without teasing him about it).
+3. Help your son play with his fear (but without teasing him about it).
 By this I mean engage him in playful activities that give him a different perspective and allow him to laugh.
 For example, you can ask him to be a monster, while you play the role of a frightened child.
 Let him use costumes or masks in whatever way he wants, while you put on a mock display of fright.
 Get him to laugh, and let him be in control of the game.
 This kind of role reversal accompanied by the tension release mechanism of laughter can be very effective in helping children master their fears.
-He will probably enjoy these monster games and want to play them again and again.
-As he becomes bolder in his monster play, you can try playing these games in the dark.
+He will probably enjoy these monster games and want to play them repeatedly.
+As he becomes bolder, you can try playing these games in the dark.